Beyond Probability Partitions: Calibrating Neural Networks with Semantic Aware Grouping: Experiments

+\textbf{Non-accuracy preserving methods}.
+We also compared our method with calibration approaches that do not guarantee accuracy, including Histogram Binning(Hist.B)\cite{on_calib_icml17}, Beta Calibration (Beta)\cite{beta_calibration_aistats17}, Bayesian Binning into Quantiles (BBQ)\cite{bbq_aaai15}, Dirichlet calibration with ODIR regularisation (DirODIR)\cite{dirichlet_cal_nips19}, multi-class isotonic regression without accuracy-preserving (IRM(NAP))\cite{mix_match_icml20} and Gaussian process calibration(GPC)\cite{gp_cal_aistats20}.
 The comparative results are presented in \reftab{tab:non_acc_preserving}.
 It can be observed that our method achieves improved calibration performance while maintaining the same predictive accuracy.
 On the majority of datasets, our method either meets or surpasses the best non-accuracy-preserving methods.
 We have also included in \reftab{tab:non_acc_preserving} the influence of the non-accuracy-preserving method with the lowest ECE on predictive accuracy.
 It is evident that these methods generally have a noticeable negative impact on model accuracy.
 In contrast, our proposed method preserves the predictive results, ensuring that the predictive accuracy remains unchanged.
 We provide all the details and codes of the experiments in the supplementary material, as well as a few additional evaluation metrics (NLL, Birer score) and methods (vector scaling, isotonic regression, etc.)\cite{on_calib_icml17}, which also supports that our method performs best.